melsyt/machine-learning-hw/README.md

 # machine-learning-hw

-Coding homework from the Machine Learning course taken at Columbia University Comp Sci department.
+A selection of coding homework from the Machine Learning course taken at Columbia University Computer Science department.
 Course taken in Spring 2018.

 Homework topics include:
 - Implementation of the Perceptron algorithm on reviews and review ratings using unigram and tf-idf representations, without the usage of Python NLP libraries.